mdestombes/minecraft_bukkit_server/README.md

 /!\ The default timeout of command `stop` from docker command is 10 second.

-That's why I highly recommend to use the following parameter to use the `stop` command :
+That's why I highly recommend using the following parameter to use the `stop` command :

 `docker stop -t 70 minecraf_server`